 Today I am sharing another recipe that my mum used to make for me when I was a child.
-I used to love these cornflake cookies when I was little!
-I could have eaten a dozen of these in one sitting.
-I still find them hard to resist but I have a lot bit more self-control these days!
+When I was a kid these were like gold.
+I could have eaten a dozen of these in one sitting!
+They are still hard to resist but I have a lot bit more self-control these days!

 I made mine a bit smaller; using heaped teaspoonfuls of mixture they finished up about 2 ½ inches across.
 If you would like a bigger cookie I would suggest you use heaped dessertspoonsfuls of mixture.
 Just make sure to leave a bit more room between each cookie as they do spread a bit.

 These cornflake cookies are crunchy and buttery on the day they are baked but they soften a bit over time.
 Plus the golden syrup flavor comes out even more.
 I actually like them even better the next day!